Merkleize/matt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Q'&nbsp;=&nbsp;Q&nbsp;+&nbsp;int(hash<sub>TapCovenantData</sub>(Q&nbsp;&#124;&#124;&nbsp;h<sub>data</sub>))G*

-where *h<sub>data</sub>* is the sha256-hash of covenant data.
+where *h<sub>data</sub>* is the sha256-hash of the covenant data.
 It is then easy to prove that the point is constructed in this way, by repeating the calculation.

 If there is no useful key path spend, similarly to what is suggested in [BIP-341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs) for the case of scripts with no key path spends, we can use the NUMS point *H = lift_x(0x0250929b74c1a04954b78b4b6035e97a5e078a5a0f28ec96d547bfee9ace803ac0)*.